Does this page look plain and unstyled?

 I was there the entire time this unfolded.
 This was not, by any stretch of the imagination, foisted upon the Web community by the evaluation tool vendors.
 It was rejected after much discussion (indeed, after many, many discussions) by all types of stakeholder groups, who thought it was a bad idea.
 When the WCAG WG can agree on something that readily, that should be a pretty good sign that nobody’s arm was getting twisted.

-2. Matt May wrote:
+So says Matt May

 Not true.
 I was a WG participant at the time, and no such thing happened.
 Testability was a guiding principle of WCAG 2 because WCAG 1 was (along with Section 508) decried by implementers for not being testable enough.